PLCBUS

-PLCBUS (Communication Protocol) or PLC-BUS is a power-line communication protocol for communication between electronic devices used for home automation.
+PLCBUS or PLC-BUS is a proprietary power-line communication protocol for communication between electronic devices used for home automation.
 It primarily uses power line wiring for signaling and control.

 PLCBUS is similar to the X10 (industry standard) power line communication protocol.
 Though PLCBUS uses the same addressing scheme it is not compatible with X10.
 PLCBUS and X10 can coexist in the same power-line network and can interact with the use of bridges (like the PLCBUS 4808 device).

 History and adoption

 PLCBUS was developed in 2002 by ATS Ltd. in Amsterdam the Netherlands.
 Companies like Philips, Magma and KPN have agreements with ATS Ltd. regarding PLCBUS products.
 Also Microsoft, IBM, KPN, Nokia, Motorola, Hewlett Packard, Dell, Siemens and Intel are said to have agreements with ATS Ltd. Philips, Nokia, Siemens and the French power company Électricité de France are member of the PLC-BUS Union Commission.

 In 2005 the Chinese company Shanghai Super Smart Electronics bought the PLCBUS Technology for their home automation products.
 Currently the use of PLCBUS, however, is not as widespread as the X10 protocol and there is no vibrant community of PLCBUS users.